What is Acne?

 - Drainage and extraction: Your dermatologist can use special tools to remove blackheads, whiteheads, or cysts that do not clear up with topical medication.

-- Steroid injections: Cystic and nodular lesions can be treated with steroid injections for rapid improvement.
+- Steroid injections: Cystic, nodular, and severe inflammatory lesions can be treated with steroid injections for rapid improvement.

 Acne FAQs